tsbarry/Sales_data/README.md

 ### Tools

 - Pandas- Data cleaning and processing

 - Seaborn- Creating visuals

 - Matplotlib- Creating visuals

 - statsmodels.api- for statical test

-- sklearn-for machine learning and statical modeling
+- Sklearn-for machine learning and statical modeling

 - Tableau -Creating reports

 ## Methodology
   In the data analysis phase, the following tasks were performed:

   1. Data loading and inspection.

-  2. Data cleaning and manipulation using Python functions and libraries
+  2. Data cleaning and manipulation using Python functions and libraries.

-  3. Handling missing values
+  3. Handling missing values.

-  4. Performed EDA, and ran statical test
+  4. Performed EDA, and ran statical test.

   5. Created a Tableau dashboard to communicate key findings.

 ## Exploratory Data Analysis